You are about to erase your work on this activity. Are you sure you want to do this?

 building?)

-One may notice in our previous numeric model that we had to go through a process
+One may notice in our previous numeric model that we had to go through a

-steps, but it is necessary since otherwise your solution may be dismissed as
+absolutely necessary, since otherwise your solution may be dismissed as

 pointlessbe only applicable to a small subsetbe wholly inaccurate due to faulty